 No, that would not work for cuñapé.

-In my experience, it's because the dough is too wet, and the oven wasn't preheat it at the right temperature.
+In my experience, it could be because the dough is too wet, or the oven wasn't preheated to the right temperature.

 I hope you give this recipe a try and enjoy this Bolivian delicacy.